 Trade shows offer great opportunities to create awareness for brand exposure and product exposure.
 But most B2B businesses that exhibit at trade shows do not do enough to set themselves up for success and leverage their booth for maximum results.

 The most successful trade show exhibitors market themselves ahead of time with multiple channels and follow-up with post-trade show marketing.
-They will utilise email automation to help their sales team set up meetings during the trade show with businesses in the vicinity.
+They will utilize marketing automation to help their sales team set up meetings during the trade show with businesses in the vicinity.
 Here are the steps to get started.

 1. Create A Contact Database

 Start by mining your leads that your sales team have built up over the years.
 Look for businesses in the same city as the trade show.
 Work with a B2B copywriter to segment them by the ones that look most similar to your existing customers.
 Those will likely be the ones who will most likely buy your product.

 That should not be all you do.
 Start building a list of potential customers in the same city by using Google, Linkedin, Owler or association databases.
 Create a tier of prospects, prioritising the ones who will most likely buy.